Skip to content

 Yes.
 The two are not mutually exclusive — they overlap on the AI step.
 Plenty of teams record + host on EasyCast and run Castmagic on the export for clip selection.
 You can drop one whenever the other catches up.

-Why is EasyCast’s entry tier higher than Castmagic’s?
+Why is Castmagic’s entry tier higher than EasyCast Starter?

-Different scope.
-Castmagic is AI-only; EasyCast bundles recording + AI + hosting.
-At the bundle level, EasyCast usually beats the sum of (recording tool + Castmagic + podcast host).
-At the AI-only level, Castmagic is cheaper.
-Compare baskets, not stickers.
+Different scope and usage model.
+Castmagic is an AI content workspace for finished recordings; EasyCast bundles recording + AI + hosting.
+At the bundle level, EasyCast usually beats the sum of a recording tool + Castmagic + podcast host.
+If the only thing you need is a premium content-repurposing workspace, Castmagic can still be the right spend.

 Will Castmagic-generated transcripts work with EasyCast hosting?